Airport Taxes and Fees

 Tavel class Maldivian Passengers (USD) Foreign passengers (USD)

-Departure Tax (DPT) is levied on passengers departing from Maldives from an airport in the Maldives on or after 1 January 2022.
+Departure Tax is levied on passengers departing from Maldives from an airport in the Maldives.

 Tavel class Maldivian Passengers (USD) Foreign passengers (USD)

-Only persons with diplomatic immunity are exempt from ADF.
+Only persons with diplomatic immunity and transit passengers on “direct transit” flights are exempt from ADF.

 Direct transit flights are those flights which transit at an airport in the Maldives and depart with the same flight number